Who we are

-The Retirement Benefits Fund (RBF) has managed super for Tasmanian public sector employees since 1904.
-We provide superannuation administration and member services to Tasmanian public sector employees and their spouses who hold a defined benefit account or pension.
+The Retirement Benefits Fund (RBF) has managed super for Tasmanian public sector employees since 1904, providing superannuation administration and member services to Tasmanian public sector employees and their spouses who hold a defined benefit account or pension.

 The Chair of the Superannuation Commission is Ms Evelyn Horton.
-This appointment is effective 1 October 2019.
+This appointment was effective 1 October 2019.